animeavi/twoot/README.md

 # installation

-Create a folder and copy twoot.py in it.
+Make sure python3 is installed.

+Twoot depends on beautifulsoup4 python module: `sudo pip install beautifulsoup4`

+In your user folder, execute `git clone https://gitlab.com/jeancf/twoot.git` to clone repo with twoot.py script.

 Add command line to crontab.
 For example, to run every 15 minutes starting at minute 1 of every hour and process the tweets posted in the last 5 days but at least 15 minutes
 ago: